tourkaman/PDC-support-web/documents/starting/get_research_time/get_research_time.rst

 ..
 Add to large allocation, application evaluation: Evidence of successful work at a medium level needed.
 Performed by SNAC twice a year

 All time allocations are now managed through `SUPR <https://supr.snic.se/>`_, handled by SNAC (Swedish National Allocations Committee) so users can be added or removed from the allocation directly using the SUPR web interface.
-If you do not have an SUPR account, you need to obtain one [go to step 2 SUPR account] and apply from my page in SUPR web interface.
+If you do not have an SUPR account, you need to obtain one :ref:`Step 2: SUPR account <get_supr_account>` and apply from my page in SUPR web interface.
 The changes are then automatically applied to PDC clusters overnight by various scripts.

 To know more on what cores or core-hours mean, please visit the Preliminaries page.